lanl/bml/README.md

 the bml library.
 LA-UR number LA-UR-**17-27373**.

-The basic matrix library (bml) is a collection of various matrix data formats (in dense and sparse) and their associated algorithms for basic matrix operations.
+The basic matrix library (bml) is a collection of various matrix data formats (for dense and sparse) and their associated algorithms for basic matrix operations.
 Application programming interfaces (API) are available for both C and FORTRAN.
-The current status of this library allows us to use two different formats for representing matrix data: dense and ELLPACK.
+The current status of this library allows us to use two different formats for representing matrix data.
+Currently these formats are: dense, ELLPACK-R, ELLBLOCK, ELLSORT, and CSR.

 # Mailing List